jakub-spisak/softrobotics_algorithms/README.md

   <img src=https://github.com/andreaprotopapa/sofa-dr-rl/assets/44071949/47170f5d-9b51-48db-9f42-0e61ff083476 alt="trunkreach" width="400"/>
 </p>

-Our experiments provided additional data regarding the deterministc and timeout attribute.
+Our experiments provided additional data regarding the deterministc, dt and timeout attribute.
 Deterministic: If True, the simulation will be deterministic, meaning that the same inputs will always generate the same outputs.
 If False, the simulation may include random elements.
 Our research has shown, that without the random element, the simulation reaches almost twice as good results.
 This is showcased on the rewards graphs, were rewards are given based on the distance from the destination.

 ### Deterministic false
 <p align="center">